Moldova in the Eurovision Song Contest 2009: Competing entries

 Artists and composers had the opportunity to submit their entries between 10 November 2008 to 20 December 2008.
 Artists were required to be of Moldovan nationality and could submit more than one song, while songwriters could hold any nationality.
 At the conclusion of the submission deadline, 39 valid entries were received by the broadcaster.
 A nine-member jury consisting of composers, lyricists, producers and singers selected 20 finalists out of the 39 received entries, which were announced on 9 January 2009.
 On 7 February 2009, "So Alive" performed by 2006 Moldovan Eurovision entrant Natalia Gordienko, "Run Away" performed by Edict and "Love Is in the Air" performed by Olia Tira were withdrawn from the competition and replaced with the songs "Hei!
 Exploadează!" performed by Doiniţa Gherman, "Lerui - ler" performed by Veronica Stolli and "7 Days" performed by Corbus Albus.

 Final

 The final took place on 14 February 2009.
 Twenty songs competed and the winner was selected based on the combination of a public televote, the votes of an expert jury and the votes of a committee consisting of TRM and Orange Moldova representatives.
-In addition to the performances of the competing entries, 2009 Romanian Eurovision entrant Elena Gheorghe and singer Ionel Istrati performed as guests, while 2009 Azerbaijani Eurovision entrant AySel appeared during the show where she premiered a teaser of the 2009 Azerbaijani entry "Always".
+The jury that voted in the final included Anatol Chiriac (composer), Aurelian Dănilă (President of the Theatre Union of Moldova), Vsevolod Cernei (journalist), Sorin Bucătaru (television producer), Doina Ţurcanu (President of the National Youth Council of Moldova), Natalia Brasnuev (President of OGAE Moldova), Vlad Mircos (composer) and Iurie Matei (painter), while the committee included Jerome Poulain (marketing, communication and sales director of Orange Moldova), Marcel Spătaru (TRM representative of television) and Lucia Danu (TRM representative of television).
+In addition to the performances of the competing entries, 2009 Romanian Eurovision entrant Elena Gheorghe and singer Ionel Istrati performed as guests, while 2009 Azerbaijani Eurovision entrant AySel appeared during the show and premiered a teaser of the 2009 Azerbaijani entry "Always".
 "Hora din Moldova" performed by Nelly Ciobanu was selected as the winner.